 I really, really,?really dislike online advertising.

-I find the claims made by many ads to be offensive to my intelligence, and I am not remotely interested in teeth whitening or novelty means of losing weight.
+I find the claims made by many ads (( “Obama wants you to go back to school!”, “Obama wants you to refinance your house!”, etc. )) to be offensive to my intelligence, and I am not remotely interested in teeth whitening or novelty means of losing weight (( If I was, I’d be talking to my doctor, not clicking an ad. )).
 Fad diets and colon cleansing are right out.

 No, I don’t want to punch the monkey or, for that matter, Osama bin Laden.
 I don’t want poorly-made faux Windows XP ads warning me that my registry isn’t optimized.
 I am certainly not the 1,000,000th visitor to a particular site, and I know I have not won any sort of prize.
 See “Free Lunch, No Such Thing As A”.
 Making them blink, flash, or vibrate around in ways that induce seizures will not make me click them.
 Sites that host such ads will likely have me take my eyeballs elsewhere.

 I understand that advertising is an important means of funding the operations of many sites, large and small.
 I don’t begrudge non-intrusive advertising that tries to be somewhat related to what I’m reading.
 If I’m reading a page that’s talking about, for example, astronomy,?advertisements?for telescopes would be on-topic and related.
 So long as they’re not obnoxious, don’t blink, flash, pop-up, expand, make noise, or cover/crowd out content, I’m ok with that.
 If ads for teeth whitening or weight loss come up, that irritates me.
 If I’m reading a gunblog and there’s an ad for ammo, that’s fine…indeed, I might click the ad to see if the site in question has good deals.
 If the ad’s for some new TV show, I could care less.